espiem/Quartz/content/z_mechanics/PF2e Mechanics_1.5_09122024/Reference/Equipment/Shield of the Unified Legion.md

 It gleams brightly in any light, drawing attention at all times.

-When you Raise this Shield, ephemeral reflections of it appear in front of each of your allies within 30 feet, granting them its +2 circumstance bonus to AC for as long as they are within 30 feet of you and your shield is raised. [[Equipment Effects/Effect_ Shield of the Unified Legion|Effect: Shield of the Unified Legion]]
+When you Raise this Shield, ephemeral reflections of it appear in front of each of your allies within 30 feet, granting them its +2 circumstance bonus to AC for as long as they are within 30 feet of you and your shield is raised. [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Equipment Effects/Effect_ Shield of the Unified Legion|Effect: Shield of the Unified Legion]]

 * * *